pkirlin/cs142-f22-inclass/src/lab7/questions.md

 spot on the board than the first snake (far away from it).

 Bonus enhancements:
+- Prevent snake from turning 180 degrees at once (i.e., snake can't switch from north to south at once; only 90 degree turns are allowed).
 - Detect which player wins at the end.
 - Keep a score for each player.
 - Add other things for the snakes to eat besides apples that might